 In a nutshell: Sit Down.
 Unplug.
 Focus.
 Write.

-#6 – Establish a Writing Schedule & Time Slots
+5. Establishing a Writing Schedule & Time Slots

 When time is limited, it’s important to be strategic in how you use it.
-In the previous step, we took action by realizing and overcoming our writing excuses.
-You’ll want to slot time for writing as well as ramp up and down about 15mins.
-I’ve been obsessed with flow state and entering and exiting it is an art in itself.
+In the previous step, we took action by cutting off our interaction with the Internet during our writing time.
+The next thing we want to do is decide:

 - How long are your writing sessions going to be?
 25 minutes?
 40 minutes?
 One hour?